 I cannot tell you how excited I was when I finally succeeded at making homemade olive oil mayonnaise!
 It's not an easy feat, I tell you because I have tried many methods and recipes until I got just the right combination of technique and ingredients.

-Nothing makes you want to loose your religion quite like ending up with aioli instead of creamy mayo after many failed attempts.
-Seriously, I was pulling my hair out each time I got this amazing whipped mayo only to have it turn backed to liquid on the next drizzle of oil.
+Nothing makes you want to lose your religion quite like ending up with aioli instead of creamy mayo after many failed attempts.
+Seriously, I was pulling my hair out each time I got this amazing whipped mayo only to have it turn back to liquid on the next drizzle of oil.
 Grrrrr!!!
 So when I finally got this nailed down, I wanted to do a happy dance!
 Yay!

-Also, I can't emphasize enough how important it is to use the extra light olive oil to make this Paleo mayonnaise.
+Also, I can't emphasize enough how important it is to use the extra light olive oil to make this homemade mayonnaise.
 Buy the cheap stuff.
 DO NOT use your good EVOO for this recipe!
 It will be too strong tasting and extra virgin oil is too thick for making good mayonnaise.
 Trust me on this one.
-Now go have fun making your new mayonnaise recipe without all the crap that’s in the store bought stuff.
+Now go have fun making your new mayonnaise recipe without all the added ingredients in the store-bought stuff.
 Hopefully, I can help you master it on your first try!

-- 2 tbsp fresh squeezed lemon juice
+- 2 tablespoon fresh squeezed lemon juice

-- 1/2 tsp mustard powder
+- ½ teaspoon mustard powder

-- 1/4 tsp white pepper
+- ¼ teaspoon white pepper

-- 1 tsp sea salt
+- 1 teaspoon sea salt